 - Summarize the phases of counseling/helping process - integrate and apply relevant skills according to the helping process/phase of counseling - Identify and apply exploration, engagement and assessment skills - Describe and apply the elements of empowering people - Recognize the importance of culturally competent practice - Identify systems that play a significant role in client difficulties and identify effective means to address this within the context of the helping relationship - 2.
-Identify and apply helping/interviewing skills.
+Identify, integrate and apply helping/interviewing skills within the SSW Scope of Practice.